MC-Squared/SolidRuby/README.md

 Coding
 ===========
 Nearly all OpenSCAD functions are implemented.
-You can use the same parameters as in OpenSCAD, although SolidRuby provides some convenient variable names like f.e.
-Diameter (d) for cylinders.
+You can use the same parameters as in OpenSCAD, although SolidRuby provides some convenient variable names like diameter (d) for cylinders.

 Some examples: